EshanCoding123/BloomInstitute/README.md

 This is a bit experimental, so it does not work with every case.
 However, it implements facebook mnli for absurdity and a fake news model trained on 40,000 data points to detect trustworthiness.
 For version 2, more model training and precision will be implemented.

-Note about server: I have created a google cloud server to run the backend, but it is giving me "400 Bad Request" errors even though my methods should've fixed the issue.
-It still works on the fastAPI website, but it just doesn't work with my frontend.
-Thus, in my instructions I will tell you how to open your own mini-server on your computer to run this application.
+Note about server: I've tested and google cloud works perfectly fine for this too.
+If it is scaled, I can definitely implement a google cloud server to handle requests.

 To test this code out (these instructions are for windows users ONLY, terminal steps may be a little different for Mac users):
 1. Have python 3.12 installed on your computer and in PATH